OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSolidDielectricMaterial.md

         default: 1.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">multiplier on the amount of light that is transmitted through the surface.</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">multiplier on the amount of light that is transmitted through the surface.</p>

     <h3>diffuse_transmission_blending_behavior</h3>